Skip to content

 Draft Notes:

-• 43 players selected from NCAA, 4 from professional teams, 1 from U SPORTS.
+• A total of 59 players were selected from NCAA programs, 11 from professional teams, and two from U SPORTS.

-• One U SPORTS player represents University of British Columbia.
+• The two U SPORTS players represent Concordia University and the University of British Columbia.